 For infants between 7 and 12 months of age, the estimated average intake (EAR) is 6.9 mg, whereas the recommended daily allowance (RDA) is 11 mg.
-The large difference in iron requirements between younger and older infants is probably due both to an increase in body mass and to an increased capacity to store iron safely.
+The large difference in iron requirements between younger and older infants is probably due to both an increase in body mass and an increased capacity to safely store iron.

-For children between 1 and 3, the EAR is 3 mg; the RDA, 7 mg.
+For children between 1 and 3, the EAR is 3 mg and the RDA is 7 mg.

-For youths between 9 and 18, the EAR and RDA differentiate between sexes, due to menstruation.
-For males, the RDA is 8 mg under 14, then 11 mg between 14 and 18.
-For females, the RDA is also 8 mg under 14, but 15 mg between 14 and 18, with an added recommendation that menstruating females under 14 increase their intake by around 2.5 mg (resulting in an intake of 13.5 mg).
+For children and adolescents between 9 and 18, the EAR and RDA differ between the sexes due to menstruation.
+For males under 14, the RDA is 8 mg, and it increases to 11 mg for ages 14 to 18.
+For females under 14, the RDA is also 8 mg, but it increases to 15 mg between 14 and 18, with an added recommendation that menstruating females under 14 should increase their intake by approximately 2.5 mg (resulting in an intake of 13.5 mg).

 For women between 19 and 50, the RDA is 18 mg.
-For women over 50, the RDA is 8 mg, same as for men.
-The “50 years of age” boundary is arbitrary and represents the menopause.
+For women older than 50, the RDA is 8 mg, the same as for men.
+The “50 years of age” boundary is arbitrary and represents menopause.

-For lactating women, the EAR and the RDA decrease to 6.5–7 mg and 9–10 mg respectively, due to a temporary cessation of menstruations.
+For lactating women, the EAR and the RDA decrease to 6.5–7 mg and 9–10 mg, respectively, due to a temporary cessation of menstruation.

 For men, iron recommendations are based on age.
-For women, they are based on age (the ages of first and last menstruations being mere estimations) and the states of pregnancy and lactation.
+For women, they are based on age (the estimated ages of first and last menstruation) and the states of pregnancy and lactation.

-An increase in iron intake can be made necessary by menstruations, pregnancy, and lactation, but also by blood donations, strenuous exercise, and a vegetarian or vegan diet.
+An increase in iron intake may be necessary due to menstruation, pregnancy, and lactation but also due to blood donations, strenuous exercise, and a vegetarian or vegan diet.